jjrom/resto/docs/USERS_AND_RIGHTS.md

         {"status":"success","message":"Group created","id":1000,"name":"My first group","owner":"${JOHN_DOE_USER_ID}"}

+*Note: When a user create a group, the user is automaticaly added to this group (except if the user is an admin)*

 ### Set group rights
 Only a user in the **admin group** can set the rights for a group